ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 The only thing that needs to be configured is the url where the Smartloader is defined.
 This can be done as an administrative user on "/admin/config/services/webtools".
-Most sites can use the europa.eu smartloader (//europa.eu/webtools/load.js), but this can be configured to use an other one if needed.
+Most sites can use the europa.eu smartloader (//europa.eu/webtools/load.js), but this can be configured to use another one if needed.

 Or set the variable "nexteuropa_webtools_smartloader_prurl"